 Alternatively, users may contact the IT help desk of a visited institution if contacting the home institution’s IT help desk is impractical for any reason.

 Note: As the eduroam roaming operator, AARNet does not provide eduroam support for individual end users, only for the IT staff at participating institutions who support eduroam services.

 IT Services staff who wish to deploy eduroam or are experiencing operational difficulties with eduroam services they support on campus that cannot be resolved locally, please email eduroam support so that a ticket can be automatically created and assigned to AARNet technical staff who will then contact you.

-Detailed service and technical information is available on the eduroam wiki.
+Detailed service and technical information is available in the Documentation Library on this website

 eduroam is based on the most secure encryption and authentication standards in existence today.
 Its security by far exceeds typical commercial hotspots.

 Be aware though that when using the general Internet at an eduroam hotspot, the local site security measures at that hotspot will apply to you as well.